zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/test-the-web-application/1/_index.md

-## 1. Verify your cookbook places the system in the desired state
+## 1. Verify the awesome_customers cookbook places the system in the desired state

 In this part, you'll write Serverspec tests that verify the state of the web application on a Test Kitchen instance.